Riverdale, Georgia: Parks and recreation

+Government

 The city is governed by a mayor and four council members.
 Each council member represents the entire city and is elected at-large.
 Council members come from the four wards that divide the city.
 The mayor and council appoint a city manager, who has oversight over five departments.
+They also further appoint a municipal judge and judges pro tempore to serve in the city's municipal court.